Why Do My Farts Smell So Bad? Here's What Doctors Have to Say About Stinky Farts

 What makes farts stinky?

-“Silent-but-deadly ones, the really smelly guys, are due to fermentation by bacteria in your colon,” says Patricia Raymond, MD, a Virginia Beach-based gastroenterologist and assistant professor of clinical internal medicine at Eastern Virginia Medical School.
+Luckily, there's a pretty valid reasons for your not-so-pleasant smelling gas: "Silent-but-deadly ones, the really smelly guys, are due to fermentation by bacteria in your colon,” says Patricia Raymond, MD, a Virginia Beach-based gastroenterologist and assistant professor of clinical internal medicine at Eastern Virginia Medical School.

 If you’re having wicked gas, it’s probably something you ate–and not necessarily a bad thing.
 Gas is a healthy, normal byproduct of digestion, after all.
 While the smell may be embarrassing in social situations, it might mean you’ve fed your gut nutritious, fiber-rich, plant-based foods.
 However, sometimes a bad odor can signal a more serious health problem requiring a thorough workup by a GI doc.